-This program is designed for students with limited English language skills and with significant interruptions in their previous schooling.
+This program is designed for students with limited English language skills and with significant interruptions in their previous school.
 In this program, students will learn to use the English language for everyday communication, personal needs and to develop foundational academic knowledge and skills.
 Referral to the LAL program will be made based on the English language assessments that are done at the time of entry into Fort Richmond Collegiate.

-English as an Additional Language 11G (EAL11G)
+English Additional Language Literacy Stage 1 10F (EALLIT10F)

-This course is intended for beginner-level students learning English and emphasizes the acquisition of practical and functional language through a wide range of learning strategies.
-EAL students learn language skills pertaining to the areas of reading, writing, speaking, listening, representing, and viewing Students who successfully complete the outcomes in EAL11G will proceed to EAL21G.
+This course is intended for beginner level students learning English and emphasizes the acquisition of practical and academic language through a wide range of learning strategies.
+EAL students learn language skills pertaining to the areas of reading, writing, speaking, listening, representing, and viewing.
+Students who successfully complete the outcomes in EALLIT10F will proceed to EALLIT20F.

-English as an Additional Language 21G (EAL21G)
+English Additional Language Literacy Stage 2 20F (EALLIT20F)

-This course is intended for high beginners and low intermediate level students learning English and emphasizes the acquisition of practical and functional language through a wide range of learning strategies.
+This course is intended for high beginner and low intermediate level students learning English and emphasizes the acquisition of practical and academic language through a wide range of learning strategies.
 The two primary objectives are to improve basic communication skills and to increase cultural awareness.
-The six language skill areas of reading, writing, speaking, listening, representing and viewing are developed.
-Students who successfully complete the outcomes in EAL 21G will proceed to EAL 31G.
+The six language skill areas of reading, writing, speaking, listening, representing, and viewing are developed.
+Students who successfully complete the outcomes in EALLIT20F will proceed to EALLIT30F.

-English as an Additional Language 31G (EAL31G)
+English Additional Language Literacy Stage 3 30F (EALLIT30F)

-This course is intended for intermediate students learning EAL.
+This course is intended for intermediate level students learning EAL.
 The emphasis is on helping students develop effective strategies for improving their acquisition of English.
 Students will gain confidence in communicating successfully in English speaking environments, both academic and social.